EsraaShaabanElsayed/simple-decorazied-dotnet-app/README.md

 # **Simple Decorated .NET Application (Dockerized)**

-This repository contains a simple .NET MVC application that has been containerized using Docker.
+This repository contains a simple .NET MVC application containerized using Docker.
 The application demonstrates how to create and deploy a .NET MVC application with Docker for seamless and scalable deployment.

 ## **Table of Contents**
 1. [Project Overview](#project-overview)